 Our Mathematics program consists of math projects, hands-on problem solving, and rigorous classroom instruction reinforcing basic math skills along with algebra, geometry and critical thinking.
 St. Monica School accommodates the many students who excel in their field by providing and opportunity to receive advanced instruction in several different math courses.
 Students are also offered the opportunity to participate in the A.T.Y.P.
 (Academically Talented Youth Programs) at Western Michigan University in Kalamazoo.

 Our approach to Social Studies combines history and geography with current events and an awareness of social justice.
 Field trips, innovative software-based programs and guest speakers are commissioned to convey these critical issues and material.

-Every classroom is equipped with computers in addition to our state-of -the art computer lab.
+Every classroom is equipped with computers in addition to our state-of-the art computer lab.
+In addition to the lab the school uses two iPad carts, each equipped with a classroom set of 30 tablets, to further technology use by students.
 Our educational technology program equips students with the ability to succeed in our information based society.
 Students learn to be creative problem solvers who can use technology as a tool to find answers and get ahead.

 Physical Education is another key element of our well-rounded students.
 The program includes a minimum of a twice-weekly class based on teaching and practicing skills that are developmentally appropriate.

 Students attend library on a weekly basis.
 Our librarian works closely with the grade level teachers and the hands-on science teacher to compliment what is being taught in the classroom.
 Students are highly encouraged to use the library for pleasure reading as well as a research source.